 SPANISH IMMERSION LEAD TEACHER

 Diego was born and raised in Michoacán, Mexico.
-After moving to California, he later earned his bachelor's in Political Economy at the University of California, Berkeley.
-Diego’s love of teaching began as a college student at UC Berkeley where he tutored and mentored elementary aged children in a bilingual program.
+After moving to California, he earned his Bachelor's in Political Economy at the University of California, Berkeley.
+Diego’s love of teaching began at UC Berkeley, where he tutored and mentored elementary-aged children in a bilingual program.

 After graduating, he knew he wanted to continue working in education and joined Teach For America.
-He completed his training in Los Angeles where he taught 7th grade English.
-Diego then started working at a Montessori School in Oakland as a Spanish teacher.
-At the same time, he worked as a 5th and 6th grade math teacher at a traditional elementary public school in Richmond, California.
-Experiencing the differences between a Montessori environment and a traditional environment, he fell in love with the Montessori pedagogy.
-So, he went on to earn his AMI Elementary Certification in San Diego.
-He has been teaching at a Montessori elementary classroom in Spanish for the last five years where he also had the opportunity to work with Zeda.
-They are excited to work together again.
+He completed his training in Los Angeles, where he taught seventh grade English.
+Diego then started working as a Spanish teacher at a Montessori school in Oakland.
+At the same time, he worked as a fifth and sixth grade math teacher at a traditional elementary public school in Richmond.
+Experiencing the differences between a Montessori environment and a traditional environment, he fell in love with Montessori pedagogy and went on to earn his AMI Elementary Certification in San Diego.
+For five years, Diego taught in Spanish at a Montessori elementary setting, where he also had the opportunity to work with Zeda before joining Mission Montessori in 2018.

 Diego is currently completing his master’s in Elementary Education with a Montessori Concentration from Hartford University.
-He is very happy to be joining the Mission Montessori team and is excited to be able to share his love for Montessori education, Spanish, culture, and sports.
+He is very happy to be on the Mission team and is excited to be able to share his love for Montessori education, Spanish, culture, and sports.

 Maria was born in Barcelona, Spain, where she studied Primary Education and Education Psychology.
 She comes from a family of teachers and pedagogues involved in the progressive education movement.
 Her great grandfather, Alexandre Galí, worked with Maria Montessori while she lived in Barcelona and promoted the creation of active and innovative schools around Catalonia.
 Maria went to a school based on Alexandre Galí and Maria Montessori’s principles and wanted to become a teacher since she was young.

-She was a Teacher Assistant in a Spanish Immersion School in Minneapolis before working for seven years in Barcelona.
-Maria has been teaching children from 5 to 11 years old and has created programs and projects, taking into account both the challenges of today's society and children’s individual needs.
+Maria was a teaching assistant in a Spanish immersion school in Minneapolis before working for seven years in Barcelona.
+Maria has taught children ages five to 11 and enjoys created programs and projects that take into account both the challenges of today's society and children’s individual needs.

-Maria is looking forward to being part of the Mission Montessori team and helping us grow our quality education while using her diverse passions.
+Maria is thrilled to be part of the Mission Montessori team and help us grow our quality education while using her diverse passions.